Anselmo Pisa

-Anselmo Hugo Pisa (7 April 1918 – 16 October 1965) was an Argentinian-Italian professional footballer and manager.
+Anselmo Hugo Pisa (7 April 1918 – 16 October 1965) was an Argentine-Italian professional footballer and manager.

 He was the younger brother of Silvestro Pisa, and therefore known as Pisa II.

 Career

 Anselmo Pisa started playing football in Argentina with Platense moving then to Banfield.

 In 1940, he lands in Italy signaled by Alfredo Di Franco, sports manager of Lazio, a squad where we started playing in Serie A; Pisa remains with the team for the following season.
 In 1942-1943 he is at Ambrosiana-Inter.

 With the Allied invasion of Italy in World War II Anselmo Pisa moved to neutral Portugal, joining Estoril Praia where he would finish his playing career.

 After finishing his career as a footballer, Pisa began coaching Estoril Praia in the 1948/49 season.

 In 1949 he signed up as coach with Lusitano de Évora where he was the mastermind behind the historical promotion of the Eborian team to the Portuguese Primeira Divisão for the first time in their history.
 He went to coach Torreense then in the second tier from 1953 to 1954 where he almost repeated the stunt of taking another club to the top tier.

 After a brief return to Estoril-Praia, in 1955, he signed with Sporting CP as assistant to his fellow countryman Alejandro Scopelli and coaching the youth team where we was youth national and regional champion (1956 and 1957).
 For a short period between these two trophies he led the first team in two matches in 1956.
 He then sat on the bench of Beira-Mar which he also led to the Primeira Divisão for the first time.
 He eventually coached Belenenses and CUF Barreiro.

 Anselmo Pisa died in 1965 at the age of 47 from a long-term illness.